Vinseum – Catalan Wine Cultures Museum

 The Catalan Wine Cultures Museum or VINSEUM is a museum situated in an antique house-palace of the monarchs of the Crown of Aragon, in Vilafranca del Penedès (Alt Penedès) Barcelona, Spain.
-If was formerly known as the Vilafranca del Penedès Museum.
+It was formerly known as the Vilafranca del Penedès Museum.

 Museum

 The museum owns an extensive collection, with tools and instruments both ancient and modern, mock-ups and authentic models that reflect how evolving technology has been applied to vine growing and wine making.
 Diverse dioramas of the wine cellars and taverns of Egypt and Rome, as well as the cellar of Poblet Monastery, are also part of the collection.
 In addition to that related to vine growing and wine making, there are also art, geology, palaeontology, ornithology and archaeology collections.
 VINSEUM also has a documentation centre on the world of wine and a plastic arts collection where wine takes centre stage, with notable copies of classic artists.